sourcehawk/operator-api-mirror/README.md

 ---

-Here’s an updated **Usage** section you can drop straight into your README, plus a short checklist of things to adjust in your repo so `go install` actually works the way you describe.

----

 ## 🚀 Creating your own mirrors

 This repository contains **ready-made mirrors** that do not overwrite or pin dependencies differently from the upstream operators.